raman-chumber/chickencoop-wiki/Lab 8: Charging battery and providing power to Raspberry Pi using Solar Panel.md

 The capacitor allows for a smoother transfer of power.

-This charger using solar panel can power raspberry without needed any additional power or internet connectivity.
+This charger using solar panel can power raspberry without need for any additional power connectivity.